-REDnews have asked Simran Rughani and Oxana Repina to report back daily with photos, footage, and commentary from their Sir Peter Blake Trust’s Young Blake Expedition to the remote Auckland Islands (465 km’s south of Bluff).
+REDnews has asked Simran Rughani and Oxana Repina to report back daily with photos, footage, and commentary from their Sir Peter Blake Trust’s Young Blake Expedition to the remote Auckland Islands (465 km’s south of Bluff).

 They are a part of a group of 14 students to spend 5 days working with scientists on terrestrial and marine ecology and geology projects that will inform the proposed Blake Station.